netbrain/zwift/docs/configuration/options.md

 ### `ZWIFT_FG`

 If set to `1`, launch the container in the foreground instead of the background.
-Use this option if you want to see the output of the scripts that run inside the container or if you need to wait for the container to finish to automatically perform a task.
+Use this option if you want to see the output of the scripts that run inside the container, if you need to wait for the container to finish to automatically perform a task, or if you want to run Zwift with a 3rd party launcher (e.g. Steam).

 | Item              | Description                                   |
 |:------------------|:----------------------------------------------|